neelsmith/greek101/docs/index.md

 ## Announcements

 - **Sept.
 28**: [Time table for CBL projects posted](./cblschedule/project/)
+- **Oct 3**: check-in on nouns in Module 2 vocabulary, and on nominative and genitive forms of the demonstrative pronouns.

 ## Week at a glance: Sept.
 26 - Sept.
 30